ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 ### Step 1: Check resource utilization
 {: #troubleshooting-step1}

-Log in to the IBM Cloud console and navigate to your MongoDB deployment.
+Log in to the {{site.data.keyword.cloud_notm}} console and navigate to your MongoDB deployment.

 Review the **Monitoring** section for: